zzbazza/instagram-scraper/README.md

 ```

 ## Scraped Instagram profile
-Structure of each user profile looks like this:
+The structure of each user profile looks like this:

 ```json
 {